-ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (PEACE RIVER DISTRICT) 2021 INSPECTION
+ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (PEACE RIVER DISTRICT) 2022 INSPECTION

 Site Number Location Name Hwy km

 PH043A Daishowa East Hill Site A - Pile Wall 986:01 33.45

 Legal Description UTM Co-ordinates

-NE7-85-20 W5M 11V E 491380 N 62460 75
+NE7-85-20 W5M 11V E 491380 N 624607 ' 5

 Date PF CF Total

-Previous Inspection: 11-Jun-2020 6 4 24
+Previous Inspection: 5-Jul-2021 6 4 24

-Current Inspection: 5-Jul-2021 6 4 24
+Current Inspection: 26-May-2022 6 4 24

-Road WAADT: 840 Year: 2020
+Road WAADT: 108 30 Year: 2021

-Inspected By: Ed Szmata, TRANS Don Proudfoot, TEL
+Inspected By: Ed Szmata, TRANS Don Proudfoot, TEL EL

-Kristen Tappenden, TRANS Max Shannon, TRANS Tyler Clay, TEL
+Roger Skirrow, Tl Max Shannon, TF

 Report Attachments:

-✓ Plans ✓ Maintenance Items
+✓ Plans ✓ Maintenance Items e Items

-Primary Site Issue: Dimensions: Roadway constructed across major landslide.
-Embankment originally stabilized by diverting unnamed creek on north side of roadway through a culvert within toe berm constructed across valley bottom (Photo 43-05).
+Primary Site Issue: Roadway constructed across major landslide.
+Embankment originally stabilized by diverting unnamed creek on north side of roadway through a culvert within toe berm constructed across valley bottom.
 Embankment failed up to roadway requiring installation of a cantilever pile wall in 2004.
 Shallow slumping below the wall subsequently.
 Culvert outlet also became unstable and was eroding/ 'headcutting' through toe berm.
 Mitigation measures were completed between 2017 to 2019 that involved construction of a gabion drop structure and overflow channel to reduce rates of the creek erosion.
-The work also included the installation of a driven steel pile retaining wall to allow the construction of the drop structure; further regrading work across the embankment slope that slid during construction; and the construction of an armored swale to repair an erosion gully down the east edge of the embankment fill sideslope.
-Unstable roadway embankment approximately 225 m in length.
-Maintenance: Distance from roadway to toe of slope approximately 110 m.
-Observations: Description Worsened? ☐ Pavement Distress Slope Movement During mitigation work a slide was initiated within the lower slope near the new drop structure that was mitigated via a driven steel pile wall (Photo 43-03).
-There is shallow slide activity with minor retrogression and expansion at the west end of the older buried tangent pile wall on the upper embankment (Photo 43-02).
+The work also included the installation of a driven steel pile retaining wall to allow the construction of the drop structure; further regrading work across the embankment slope that slid during construction; and the construction of an armored swale to repair an erosion gully down the east edge (crotch) of the

+embankment fill sideslope. ,

+Dimensions: Unstable roadway embankment was approximately 225 m in length.
+Distance from roadway to toe of slope approximately 110 m.

+Maintenance:

+Observations: Description Worsened?

+☐ Pavement Distress

+✓ Slope Movement During mitigation work a slide was initiated within the lower slope near the new drop structure that was mitigated via a driven steel pile wall.
+There is shallow slide activity with minor retrogression and expansion downslope of the west end of the older buried tangent pile wall (Photo 43-02).
 Previous cracking further east from this area have been graded during the mitigation work (Photo 43-01 and 43-04).
-No evidence of slope movement was observed upslope of the buried pile wall (Photo 43-01).
-V
+No evidence of slope movement was observed upslope of the buried pile wall.
+Possible cracks related to sliding downslope and towards the east crotch riprap swale (near damaged

-Client: Alberta Transportation Inspection Date: July 5, 2021 File No.: 32121 Page 1 of 3

-☑ Erosion Erosion rills observed at the steel pile wall (Photo 43-03).
-Vegetation is much more established relative to the 2020 inspection.
-At the culvert inlet (km 33+500) the south channel bank had worse erosion and additional riprap had fallen away.
+Client: Alberta Transportation Inspection Date: May 26, 2022 File No.: 32121 Page 1 of 3 section) was noted (staked with lathe to monitor measuring 1.18 m offset to outside bottom). ☑ Erosion No change to erosion rills observed at the steel pile wall (Photo 43-03).
+Vegetation is more established relative to the 2021 inspection.
+At the culvert inlet (km 33+500) the south channel bank erosion was slightly worse with additional riprap fallen away.
 (Photo 43-06).
-The swale riprap at the east end of Site A had been washed out (1.7 m wide, 0.8 m deep) and an erosion gully had formed likely the result of a high flow event.
-(Photo 43-13) □ Seepage ☑ Bridge/Culvert Distress Gabion drop structure had some additional silt buildup at the base (Photo 43-03).
-Silt buildup at the culvert inlet (Photo 43-06). > ✓ Other No significant beaver activity noted at the creek between Sites A and B (Photo 43-07).
+The swale riprap at the east end of Site A with erosion damage from a 2019/2020 high flow event had increased damage, gullying was deeper and wider (Photo 43-13). \ □ Seepage ✓ Bridge/Culvert Distress Gabion drop structure silt buildup at the base (Photo 43-03).
+Silt buildup at the culvert inlet (Photo 43-06). ✓ Other No significant beaver activity noted at the creek between Sites A and B.